balkrishnarawool/StructuredConcurrency/README.md

 ## Pre-requisites:

-- Make sure to use JDK 21 or higher.
+- Make sure to use Loom early-access build of JDK 24 (https://jdk.java.net/loom/).

 - Make sure you use ``--enable-preview`` for build and run.
 If you are using IntelliJ: